Creating and Using Templates

 show_company_filters boolean By default, embed mode hides the company filters.
 You can override this behavior to show company filters by setting this option to true.

-The primary color controls the filter buttons, the color of the first metric in the chart, among other elements.
+The primary color controls any brand-colored buttons, links, the color of the first metric in the chart, among other elements.

 color_array array When your chart plots multiple metrics such as due to a group by, color_array defines the secondary colors for the chart.
-This is a URL encoded string that contains a comma separated array of color hashes where the first index is the color for first metric in the chart, the second index is the color for the second metric in the chart, etc.
+This is a URL encoded string that contains a comma separated array of color hashes.
+The first index specifies the color for first metric in the chart, the second index specifies the color for the second metric in the chart, and so on.

-chart_font_color string You can set the chart_font_color param to a URL encoded hex value that matches your brand colors such as ?primary_color=%2332CD32.
-This modifies the colors of the chart axes labels and chart axes ticks.
+chart_font_color string You can set the chart_font_color parameter to a URL encoded hex value that matches your brand colors such as ?primary_color=%2332CD32.
+This modifies the colors of the chart axis labels and chart axis ticks.

-chart_font_family string Font family for the chart scale label, and ticks, follows CSS font-family options.
-If font not available, will render default font family.
+chart_font_family string Specifies the font family for the chart scale label, and ticks.
+It follows CSS font-family options.
+If a font is not available, the chart uses the default font family.

-chart_axis_font_size boolean Font size in px for both x-axis and y-axis ticks.
+chart_axis_font_size boolean Font size in pixel values (px) for both X-axis and Y-axis ticks.

-chart_label_font_size boolean Font size in px for both x-axis and y-axis labels.
+chart_label_font_size boolean Font size in pixel values (px) for both X-axis and Y-axis labels.

-chart_y_axis_label string The text for the title of the y-axis. (i.e. “Percentage” or “Count”).
+chart_y_axis_label string The text for the title of the y-axis.
+For example, Percentage or Count.

 Drawing

-You can add static markers to your chart such as to represent a plan quota or SLA agreement.
-An example may be a line across the chart at a specific threshold so that users can trace their usage against their quota.
+You can add static markers to your chart to represent a plan quota or SLA agreement.
+For example, a line across the chart at a specific threshold so that users can trace their usage against their quota.

-An example of how to add a line to a time series showing a threshold is below:
+For example, the following JavaScript code shows how to add a line to a time series showing a threshold:

 import qs from 'qs';